SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 ### Cloud Provider

-You can narrow down the list of visible Hosts by the type of detected Cloud Provider (CP) running on a host.
-Hosts List can identify the following Cloud Providers:
+You can narrow down the list of visible Hosts by the type of detected cloud provider (CP) running on a host.
+Hosts List can identify the following cloud providers:

 - AWS
 - Azure